 The park also provides visitors with an array of cultural encounters as well.
 Jachthuis Sint Hubertus manor and the Kroller-Muller Museum are two of the more popular attractions within the park.
 The museum houses significant historical art from famous artists like Vincent van Gogh, Pablo Picasso, Odilon Redon, and several others.

-Experiencing the artwork from artists like Vincent van Gogh and Pablo Picasso is a unique highlight that is not experienced in almost other national parks.
+Experiencing the artwork from artists like Vincent van Gogh and Pablo Picasso is a unique highlight that is not experienced in almost any other national park.Back to Top

 The park provides hikers with an array of trails and footpaths that meander through the park.
 Most of the trails are easy with little elevation changes.
 The various trails range from 1.86 miles (3 km) to 4.97 miles (8 km) for the traditional hiker.
 For those who are more adventurous, there are trails reaching over 20 miles (32 km) in distance.
 There are limited elevation changes in the park making most trails easier in nature.